These chocolate Smartie cookies are a fun, easy bake that everyone will love! Chewy, rich chocolate cookies filled with chocolate chunks and Smarties!

 What was your favourite colour?
 Mine was orange.

 If you like the Smartie cookies you can often find in the Supermarket bakeries, then you’ll definitely love these.
-They are slightly crisp in the middle and chewy in the middle.
+Just like my double chocolate Malteser cookies recipe, they are slightly crisp in the middle and chewy in the middle.

 why you’ll love this recipe